ruxia-TJY/randomWallpaper/README.md

 ## install
-I use pyinstaller to pack it on Ubuntu20.04 x64. you can download file from release, run install.sh. it will copy executable file to ~/.local/bin/ and create randomWallpaper.desktop file to ~/.local/share/applications/
+I use pyinstaller to pack it on Ubuntu20.04 x64. you can download file from release,unzip and run `install.sh`. it will copy executable file to `~/.local/bin/` and create randomWallpaper.desktop file to `~/.local/share/applications/`

 or clone this repositories use python3 or pack it.